 This course focuses on the challenges and opportunities of doing business internationally, particularly given the importance of government and public policy at both the national and multilateral levels.
 The course takes into account the complexities of corporate operations in different cultures, based on the concept that international business has always been affected by a diverse and dynamic set of governmental and public policies, which influences the guidelines these companies operate, both in domestic and global settings.
-The course will delve into the increasing role of government and public policies, and the environment.
+The course will delve into the increasing role of government and public policy in international business, in areas ranging from finance, and trade policies, and the environment.